 A PAN Card has multiple usages.
 Let’s point them out for you:

 - Opening NRI Bank Accounts [NRE, NRO & FCNR (B)]

 - Investment in the Indian Market (Shares, Mutual Funds, Real Estate etc.)

 - Identity Proof

 Process of Application of PAN Card for NRI

 You can find the process of applying for a new PAN Card above.
 The process is briefly divided into 2 parts.
 If you have an Aadhar Card, it is an effortless process to obtain a PAN Card.
 The entire process would take just 10 minutes.

-Applicants who don’t have an Aadhar Card can fill either of the forms: 49A (for citizens of India) or 49AA (for foreign citizens) and carry forward with the paperless process online.
-The PAN Card will be delivered to the registered address with the applicable fee, which you can pay online while filling the form.
+Applicants who don’t have an Aadhar Card can fill out either of the forms: 49A (for citizens of India) or 49AA (for foreign citizens) and carry forward with the paperless process online.
+The PAN Card will be delivered to the registered address with the applicable fee, which you can pay online while filling out the form.

 A quick recap: Fees for delivery of PAN Card based on the communication address registered by the NRI are as follows: